 Prof. dr. Snelders, H.M.J.J.

+Dirk Snelders is professor of Organising Product and Service Development at the Faculty of Industrial Design Engineering.
 His current research interest is in service design, in particular in how new service propositions can redefine relations between people in a service setting.

 Dirk has a background in the social sciences (Tilburg University, University of Exeter, University of Namur), yet for most of his academic career he has taught and carried out research at design schools, at TU Delft, TU Eindhoven, and Aalto University.
 Over the years, his research interest has moved from the function of design in relation to aesthetics and branding, to the organization of design in relation to new service development.